-We determine the amount of allowance that is required by analyzing risk loans and wholesale loans individually, and all other loans by grouping them into loan segments sharing similar risk characteristics.
+We determine the amount of allowance that is required by analyzing wholesale loans, risk loans and loans to other Farm Credit Institutions individually, and all other loans by grouping them into loan segments sharing similar risk characteristics.
 These loan segments include pool programs, other financing institutions loans and retail participation loans.
 We use a combination of estimated probability of default and estimated loss given default assumptions to estimate losses in these loan segments.
 These estimated losses may be adjusted for relevant current environmental factors.
 These factors may vary by the different segments, reflecting the risk characteristics of each segment.
 As these factors change, earnings are impacted.
 For all loans analyzed individually, we record a specific allowance, if appropriate, to reduce the carrying amount of the risk loan to the lower of book value or the net realizable value of collateral.

-AgriBank's retail loan portfolio is primarily made up of participated credits from District Associations and other System entities.
+AgriBank's retail loan portfolio is primarily made up of participated credits from District Associations.
 Generally, we review and follow the lead lender's credit analysis and recommendations regarding specific reserves and charge-offs on risk loans, unless our individual analysis and knowledge of the exposure supports an alternative conclusion.

-As of December 31, 2021 2020 2019
+As of December 31, 2022 2021 2020

 Allowance as a percentage of:

-Loans 0.03 % 0.04 % 0.03 %
+Loans 0.02 % 0.03 % 0.04 %

-Retail loans 0.27 % 0.33 % 0.35 %
+Retail loans 0.21 % 0.27 % 0.33 %

-Nonaccrual loans 73.16 % 58.20 % 55.54 %
+Nonaccrual loans 75.58 % 73.16 % 58.20 %

-Total risk loans 65.55 % 54.00 % 49.60 %
+Total risk loans 69.35 % 65.55 % 54.00 %

-Adverse assets to capital and allowance for loan losses 4.64 % 5.87 % 8.51 %
+Adverse assets to capital and allowance for loan losses 4.28 % 4.64 % 5.87 %

+For the year ended December 31, 2022 2021 2020

+Net charge-offs as a % of average loans 0.00 % 0.00 % 0.00 %

+Net charge-offs (recoveries) as a % of average retail loans 0.00 % (0.03)% (0.03)%